revanth83/revanth83.github.io/_posts/2026-2-1-Meta-learners_for-Heterogenous_Treatment_Effect_Estimation.md

 If this assumption fails, matching/weighting/meta‑learners can still produce numbers—but they may not be causal.

-### Why propensity scores show up everywhere in Chapter 9 Molak
+### Why propensity scores show up everywhere in this analysis

 The propensity score `e(x)=P(T=1|X=x)` helps with: